Mortgage Lenders Are Loosening Credit Standards Rapidly

 This is the highest percentage since Ellie Mae began tracking such data.

 If you've been turned down for a loan in the past, consider re-submitting your application to a lender.
-Your loan which was declined yesterday may yet get approved today.Click to see today's rates (May 26th, 2017)
+Your loan which was declined yesterday may yet get approved today.Verify your new rate (Nov 19th, 2017)

 The fourth-quarter Federal Reserve Senior Loan Officer survey also showed one hundred percent of polled banks maintaining easy standards for government-backed loans -- a category which includes FHA, VA, and USDA loans.